- Sashité for Developers

 This page provides practical examples for EPIN v1.0.0.

-EPIN is a minimal extension of a PIN-shaped token that adds a single optional trailing marker:
+EPIN is a minimal extension of PIN that adds a single optional trailing marker:

 - the derivation marker: